TeamDominant/Wiki-mkdocs/docs/nothing.md

 3. In the **Text-to-Speech** settings, select **`Default Text-to-Speech Engine`** and choose **`TTSLexx`**.
 4. Go to **Apps** in the settings, find the **Phone app**, and open it.
 Tap Clear Cache and Clear Storage.
 Your contacts will remain safe (this is confirmed for the Google Phone app).

+!!! note
-**IMPORTANT**: The notification about call recording will appear during the first call, but it will not occur in subsequent calls
+    The notification about call recording will appear during the first call, but it will not occur in subsequent calls.